 Also instrumental in SPECTRA’s performance is a threat library that can be easily defined, integrated and updated on short notice by users in their own country, and in full autonomy.

 SPECTRA has benefited from the introduction of a new generation missile warning system that offers increased detection performance against the latest threats.

 As a net-centric capable asset, the Rafale can exchange images.
 The Rover (“Remotely Operated Video Enhanced Receiver”) is an element of this capability which allows aircrews and forward air controllers on the ground to share videos or images of the target with forward air controllers on the ground, thus helping prevent blue-on-blue incidents and collateral damage, a decisive advantage in peacekeeping operations.

-The DAMOCLES laser designator pod designed by THALES, brings full day and night laser designation capability to the RAFALE, with metric precision.
+The new Talios targeting and laser designator pod designed by Thales, brings full day and night surveillance and laser designation capability to the Rafale, with metric precision.
 It permits laser-guided weapons to be delivered at stand-off range and altitude.